 Benefits of a working member

-- Fresh air, being in sunshine and weather of all kinds
+Fresh air, being in sunshine and weather of all kinds

-- Learning and participating in many farm activities from planting in the greenhouse, transplanting in the fields, weeding, harvesting, washing produce in preparation for the weekly distribution
+Learning and participating in many farm activities from planting in the greenhouse, transplanting in the fields, weeding, harvesting, washing produce in preparation for the weekly distribution

-- Meeting other kind and interesting community-minded folks
+Meeting other kind and interesting community-minded folks

-- A sense of satisfaction and community is gained through group efforts and accomplishments
+A sense of satisfaction and community is gained through group efforts and accomplishments

 Working Membership Requirements

-- Interview with Dennis Stenston
+- Interview with Dennis Stenson